frank184/ratable/README.md

 `rater.ratings.by_ratee(ratee)`: `Ratable::Rating` scope that returns a rater's ratings for a particular ratee.

-`rater.ratees`: Returns all ratees within the scope of a rater.
+`rater.ratees`: Returns all ratees for a given rater.

-`ratee.raters`: Returns all raters within the scope of a ratee.
+`ratee.raters`: Returns all raters for a given ratee.

 ### Customization